Redocly/redocly-cli/docs/update-cli.md

 npm i -g @redocly/cli@latest
 ```

-No matter how you update OpenAPI CLI, you can check your version by running any command with the `--version` option, such as `openapi bundle --version` or `openapi lint --version`.
+You can check your version by running `redocly --version`.